chetan6780/Auctions/README.md

 ## Pre-setup
-Create a new folder anywhere on your system open terminal in this new folder
+Create a new folder anywhere on your system open terminal in this new folder.

 ## Setup